Rumpke is working to recycle more glass bottles and jars from homes, restaurants, bars and other venues throughout our service region.

 Ohio EPA recently provided a $250,000 grant through the Hamilton County Solid Waste District to help fund a glass recovery system at Rumpke’s new Cincinnati recycling facility, which is expected to open in November 2013.
 Glass recovered from this system, and others throughout the Midwest, will be further processed at Rumpke’s Dayton plant to meet manufacturers’ specifications.

 Rumpke accepts glass bottles and jars in all residential and commercial recycling programs.
-Rumpke is also paying cash for glass at our Dayton buy-back center.
+Rumpke is also paying cash for glass at our public buy-back center in Dayton, Ohio.

 Written by Rumpke's Corporate Communications Team.